-Property Owner Obligations
+Property Owner and Manager Obligations

 On this page:

 A new lessee?
 Renewing a lease?
 New and existing tenants often renovate their space after signing a lease.
 Renovations and repairs involving electrical work must meet the Ontario Electrical Safety Code.
-Here are four things you need to know when planning electrical work:
+Here are some things you need to know when planning electrical work:

 - Doing the work yourself?